Game-Dev-Network/work/README.md

 3. Use the UUID you just generated as your `Business UUID`
 4. Fill in the following information with the tab key to go to the next column:
   * your business name (if you've not got one, use the full list of owners/partners separated by a comma)
-  * your country of registration if you've got one, otherwise your main country of operation
+  * your official country of registration if you've got one, otherwise your main country of operation
-  * your legal structure (if you're unsure, you're probably a "sole trader" if you're the only owner, and a "general partnership" if there's more than one owner)
   * your contact email address and discord username, where we'll send renewal reminders

 We get that information so that we can identify different businesses with a same or similar name.
 We then use the UUID to make sure each business then gets their own unique space.